-Known as a corporate raider in the world of media, Brittany-born billionaire Vincent Bolloré has been chairman of Vivendi, the parent company of Canal Plus Group and Universal Music Group, since 2015.
+Known as a corporate raider in the world of media, Brittany-born billionaire Vincent Bolloré was chairman of Vivendi, the parent company of Canal Plus Group and Universal Music Group, from 2014 to 2018.

-Following the sale of Activision Blizzard, Bolloré also led Vivendi into the video game industry with the acquisition of Gameloft, the online gaming company, and a 30 percent stake in Gameloft’s sister banner Ubisoft, which is behind “Assassin’s Creed” and “Splinter Cell,” among other hit vidgame franchises.
+Following the sale of Activision Blizzard, Bolloré also led Vivendi into the video game industry with the acquisition of Gameloft, the online gaming company, and a 30 percent stake in Gameloft’s sister banner Ubisoft, which is behind “Assassin’s Creed” and “Splinter Cell,” among other hit video game franchises.

-Under Bolloré’s leadership, Vivendi has also been building alliances with telco companies, such as Telecom Italia, Telefonica in Spain and Orange and Free in France to form a Southern European media giant that could compete with global players such as Netflix, Amazon and Altice Group, the parent company of SFR.
-Vivendi also just became Mediaset’s second biggest shareholder with a 30 percent stake, amid an ongoing legal spat between the two companies.
+Under Bolloré’s leadership, Vivendi also built alliances with telco companies, such as Telecom Italia, Telefonica in Spain and Orange and Free in France to form a Southern European media giant that could compete with global players such as Netflix, Amazon and Altice Group, the parent company of SFR.
+Vivendi also became Mediaset’s second biggest shareholder with a 30 percent stake, amid an ongoing legal spat between the two companies.

-Last year, Vivendi launched Studio Plus, an offer of mobile-native premium scripted series, in partnership with local telcos.
-Under Bollore’s watch, Universal Music Group has been thriving, growing its streaming revenues significantly in 2016, while Canal Plus has expanded its presence overseas, especially in Africa, where it more than doubled its subscriber base.
-Bollore’s main challenge going forward is to jumpstart the growth of Canal Plus Group’s premium channels in France, which lost nearly half a million subscribers in France in 2016.
+In 2016, Vivendi launched Studio Plus, an offer of mobile-native premium scripted series, in partnership with local telcos.
+Under Bollore’s watch, Universal Music Group thrived, growing its streaming revenues significantly in 2016, while Canal Plus expanded its presence overseas, especially in Africa, where it more than doubled its subscriber base.
+Bollore’s main challenge was jumpstarting the growth of Canal Plus Group’s premium channels in France, which lost nearly half a million subscribers there in 2016.